Scoping Out Sunglasses

 Wear sunglasses that protect your eyes from UVA and UVB rays when you are outside.

 Wear them even on cloudy days.
-Ask your optometrist or ophthalmologist for recommendations
+Ask your optometrist or ophthalmologist for advice

 on sunglasses that offer a safe level of protection.